 - Fill your pipes with your chosen drain cleaner (more on that later).
 Wait for the appropriate amount of time for the cleanser to work – a chemical cleanser may only take 15 minutes, whereas a natural cleanser may need several hours.

 - Bring the pots of water to a boil and pour them down your drains.

 - Turn the water lines and water heater back on.

-- Turn on your faucets at full blast so the calcium deposits you just broke up in your pipes will flow out of your faucets.
+- Turn on your faucets at full blast so the broken-up calcium deposits in your pipes flow out of your plumbing.

-Plain old vinegar and baking soda is a popular, natural solution for breaking up calcium deposits in pipes.
-Use a couple of gallons of vinegar and a few cups of baking soda and mix yourself a homemade drain cleaner.
+There are numerous options if you’d prefer a more natural route to clean your water lines.
+Using a combination of plain vinegar and baking soda is a popular, natural solution for breaking up calcium deposits in pipes.
+Mix a few gallons of vinegar and a few cups of baking soda to create a homemade drain cleaner.

-If you have continual issues with clogged pipes, consider installing a whole-house water softener.
-It’s the best way to stop the cycle of calcium build-up in your pipes.
-If you have any questions about how to determine the right type and size of water softener you might need for your home, feel free to ask our specialists for help.
-Water softeners provide many benefits outside of protecting your pipes, including cleaner silverware and glassware, longer-lasting appliances, and softer skin.
+If you have continual issues with clogged pipes, a whole-house water softener can be a great solution to your problem.
+Installing a water softener is one of the best ways to stop the cycle of calcium buildup in your pipes.
+Water softeners remove minerals like calcium and magnesium, leaving your home with filtered, softened water.
+In addition to protecting your pipes, other benefits include cleaner dishes, longer-lasting appliances, and softer skin and hair.
 If you have any concerns about hard water in your home, don’t hesitate to address them.

 If you have questions about finding the right type and size of water softener for your home, feel free to ask our Indy Water Pros for help.
 Whether you’re looking for an affordable, low-maintenance, or high-tech system, our team has the knowledge and experience to find the right water softener for your home.